Rebasing vs Non-Rebasing Token Tracking: Where the Yield Hides (2026)

 Tax is jurisdiction-specific

-Whether each rebase is income (and when) is jurisdiction-specific and must not be hard-coded either way (see staking rewards accounting and cost-basis methods).
-For a wrapper, the gain typically surfaces on unwrap/disposal via the rate change.
-The rebase/rate is the tracking signal; the tax characterisation is separate and adviser-confirmed.
-The cost-basis method stays the jurisdiction-mandated one — the models only change where the value appears (units vs rate).
+Whether each rebase is income, and when, is jurisdiction-specific and must not be hard-coded either way (see staking rewards accounting and cost-basis methods).
+For a wrapper, the gain typically surfaces on unwrap or disposal via the rate change.
+The rebase or rate is the tracking signal; the tax characterisation is separate and adviser-confirmed.
+The cost-basis method stays the jurisdiction-mandated one, and the models only change where the value appears, units versus rate.

 Practical guidance

-- Detect rebasing vs non-rebasing per token — never assume.
+- Detect rebasing versus non-rebasing per token; never assume.

-- For rebasing, read derived balances and attribute the accrual.
+- For rebasing tokens, read derived balances and attribute the accrual.

-- For wrappers, track the index/exchange rate; gain realises on unwrap/disposal.
+- For wrappers, track the index or exchange rate; the gain realises on unwrap or disposal.

 - Never invent inflows for a fixed-balance wrapper, or treat a rebaser as static.

-- Confirm rebase tax treatment per jurisdiction; apply the mandated cost-basis method.
+- Confirm rebase tax treatment per jurisdiction and apply the mandated cost-basis method.

-- Reconcile to the protocol (rebase index / wrapper rate) with an audit trail.
+- Reconcile to the protocol (rebase index or wrapper rate) with an audit trail.

-Wag3s Folio detects rebasing vs non-rebasing per token, reads derived balances for rebasers and the index/rate for wrappers, avoids both phantom inflows and hidden gains, and applies your jurisdiction's cost-basis method and rebase tax treatment — one consistent model across stETH/wstETH, aTokens and similar.
+Wag3s Folio detects rebasing versus non-rebasing per token, reads derived balances for rebasers and the index or rate for wrappers, avoids both phantom inflows and hidden gains, and applies your jurisdiction's cost-basis method and rebase tax treatment, one consistent model across stETH/wstETH, aTokens and similar.
 See the Folio product page.

 Further reading